 For a long time, QBP has continued to enjoy monopolistic advantages of supplying bicycle parts and accessories under the management of Flagg.
 Recently Flagg handed over his powers as CEO to Tauer; former president of marketing and sales.
 QBP controls smaller companies such as Salsa, Surly, All City, 45North, Handspun, Foundry, Civia, Dimension, Mechanical Threads, R12, Q- Tubes and Cogburn among others.

-Going by the feedback we have come across in the internet, most customers and reviewers have expressed their contentment with Salsa bikes.
-The company believes that it provides state-of-art features and high quality performances to suit mountain biking.
+Going by the feedback we have come across the internet, most customers and reviewers have expressed their contentment with Salsa bikes.
+The company believes that it provides state-of-art features and high-quality performances to suit mountain biking.
 Scrolling through Salsa cycles reviews we found that some of the reviewers had this to say;

 “There was no pretense here.
 It was just tasty food, good company, easy conversation, and the satisfaction of sitting out in the woods after a solid day of riding.
 The moment captured Salsa and the new Spearfish and Horsethief well.
 These are no-bullshit, fun-loving bikes built for whatever adventure life throws at them.”

 Assembling various parts of a bike can be a cumbersome experience for a beginner and you should, therefore follow the instructions as indicated in your manual.
 This is the cheapest way to assemble your bike but you should also have the skill of doing it.

 Alternatively, you can order a completely assembled Salsa bike from Amazon.
 This is a sure way of ensuring your bike is assembled in the right manner.

 You can also opt to pay a small fee to have your bike assembled at a nearby bike shop.

 The Powderkeg Salsa MTB costs a total of $3,999.
-Any rider with height measurements between 173 and 175cm can enjoy riding on it.
-With a wheel base of about 1847mm, it can cover reasonable mileages.
+With a wheelbase of about 1847mm, it can cover reasonable mileages.
 Wheels are adapted to maintain long, stable and balance.
 It can also be used on single-track, gravel and backcountry roads.
-The flat bar gives you a good steering control to overcome wind resitance.
+The flat bar gives you good steering control to overcome wind resistance.

 Salsa road bikes are made with the intention of winning high-stake races.
 They excel in climbing fire roads and often-dangerous B-roads.
 They offer speed, performance and comfort.